xrrocha/tikrana-bank/notes/02-entity-classes.md

 assertEquals("ACME Bank", bank.name)
 ```

-Yes: this may not seen palatable to some who might argue we've increased
+This may not seen palatable to some who might argue we've increased
 complexity without major gains in preserving integrity (in the end, we can
 trust ourselves to carefully craft integrity-preserving client code, right?).